mikavilpas/yazi.nvim/README.md

     -- events
     events_file_path = '/tmp/yazi.nvim.events.txt',

-    -- what neovim should do a when a file was opened (selected) in yazi.
+    -- what Neovim should do a when a file was opened (selected) in yazi.
     -- Defaults to simply opening the file. open_file_function = function(chosen_file, config) end,